10 simple yet powerful ways to grow your career

 The goal of a hobby is to refresh your mind and think about things differently.

-A hobby helps you avoid burnout, relieve stress in your life, and promote happiness.
-It is also good for your physical health and gives you a confidence boost.
+A hobby helps you avoid burnout, relieve stress, and promote happiness.
+It is also good for your physical health and can boost your confidence.

-Hobbies provide you with an opportunity to enhance your life beyond work.
+Hobbies offer an opportunity to enhance your life beyond work.

 5. Learn to unplug

-Unplugging has become more critical as the lines blur between work life and home life.
-It would be best to have time away from work to unwind and recharge your batteries.
+It would be best to take time away from work to unwind and recharge.

-If you are constantly checking emails and your smartphone, you won’t turn your brain off, and you will soon start down the path of overworking.
+If you are constantly checking your email and smartphone, you won’t turn off your brain and will soon start overworking.

 To achieve your career goals, you need to devote 100% of your energy to them.